-Username, Password and Login fields in the above scenario need to be properly recognized using HTML attributes before performing any action on these (such as entering text or clicking on a button).
+Username, Password, and Login fields in the above scenario need to be properly recognized using HTML attributes before performing any action on these (such as entering text or clicking on a button).

 A general approach supported and heavily practiced today is using a standard set of static properties for each element depending on its HTML type.
-For example, elements of type INPUT will be recognized by their ID, name, class or value properties etc. based on applicability.
-This approach has been in use since inception of test automation and has decently served use cases until few years back.
+For example, elements of type INPUT will be recognized by their ID, name, class or value properties, etc. based on applicability.
+This approach has been in use since the inception of test automation and has decently served use cases until a few years back.

 Current UI technology landscape

-With the proliferation of new age UI frameworks such as Bootstrap, Angular, JQuery, React etc. and advanced data-binding models, this approach of element identification has started to prove inadequate.
+With the proliferation of new-age UI frameworks such as Bootstrap, Angular, JQuery, React, etc. and advanced data-binding models, this approach of element identification has started to prove inadequate.
 User Experience centric applications with subtle interactions and dynamic data has made this process even more complicated.
 It also tends to be fragile and sensitive to trivial changes in the application UI.

-Identifying an element in the web applications today requires broader context of the element and understanding of spatial relations with other elements in the page.
+Identifying an element in the web applications today requires a broader context of the element and understanding of spatial relations with other elements on the page.
 Element in itself may not offer any of its own attributes to uniquely identify.
 Automation test API frameworks such as Selenium, offer programming approach to building this comprehensiveness into element ID.
 But it requires a good understanding of the DOM hierarchy at a technical level and custom programming effort.
 You usually end up going with straight XPath or CSS based approaches, which could prove to be brittle.

 A fresh perspective

-accelQ brings unique innovation in this complex and important aspect of a test automation cycle with following benefits:
+accelQ brings unique innovation in this complex and important aspect of a test automation cycle with the following benefits: